-Beyond the amount and source of data, the speed at which it can be processed, as well as its availability at a certain point in time for decisioning, should also be considered.
-This is especially relevant for real-time automated decisioning in a financial context, where decisions (such as accept/reject/refer) need to be made immediately.
+Beyond the amount and source of data, the speed at which it can be processed, as well as its availability at a certain point in time for decisions, should also be considered.
+This is especially relevant for real-time automated decisions in a financial context, where decisions (such as accept/reject/refer) need to be made immediately.

 2. Tools to enable successful financial decision making

 The implementation of advanced analytics in finance does not begin with the technology.
 Instead, it is better to think about the use cases and data you have available, and coupled with your business goals, formulate a coherent strategy accordingly.